 Without a doubt, one of the main purposes of your presentation is to engage the audience.
-A great way to do this is to ask questions.
+A great way to do this is to ask questions and use rhetorical questions.
 Whenever someones hears the intonation of a question, their brain automatically wants to answer which means that person is paying attention.
 And attention is exactly what we want when we’re speaking.

 I came across a great video the other day called ‘Rhetorical Questions for Public Speaking by Alex Lyon who is a communication coach and someone I follow on YouTube so I thought I’d highlight the main points for you in this post.